Norway Nest: Kittywakes, the undesireable refugee

 David Rothenberg plays with kittiwakes at the symposium Can birds and humans be friends?

 The black-legged kittiwake (Rissa tridactyla) is the most numerous of the gulls in Norway.
 However, the kittiwake population in Norway has declined by as much as 60-80 percent in the recent decades.
 Of the seven seagull species in Norway, five are in danger of extinction.
 For the kittiwakes climate change has led to more difficult access to food in terms of harsh weather on the bird cliffs, the kittiwake’s natural habitat in the ocean.
 The threats from predators (mainly hungry white-tailed eagles, great black-backed gulls, and corvids) have also caused the kittiwakes to not succeed well in breeding.
-In Norway and other countries, large numbers of kittiwakes have therefore fled their natural habitats, seeking refuge among people in cities.
-In the city of Tromsø, the population has increased from 14 pairs of kittiwakes in 2017 to 400 in 2022.
+In Norway and other countries, large numbers of kittiwakes have therefore fled their natural habitats on cliffs in the ocean, to seeking refuge among people in cities.
+In the city of Tromsø, the population of kittiwakes has increased from 17 pairs in 2017 to 800 in 2024.

-Several artists are now involved in a unique project in collaboration with the Tromsø Centre for Contemporary Art and the architect Kjeld Nash and the artist/designer Lawrence Malstaf, hired by the municipality of Tromsø.
-Together with researcher Tone Reiertsen and others, they have been researching what kind of urban living conditions may be suitable for the kittiwakes.
-Now they have created the first mobile kittiwake hotels, a mix between a refugee camp and a sculpture park for kittiwakes that have been placed in the park outside the Tromsø Art Association.
-The project has so far been a success and a steady number of kittiwakes are finding new and secure homes on artificial cliffs outside the art gallery.
+Several artists are now involved in a unique coexistence project in collaboration with the Tromsø Centre for Contemporary Art and the Municipality of Tromsø.
+The architect Kjeld Nash from AT Architects, artist/designer Lawrence Malstaf and artist Kåre Grundvåg are working together with researcher Tone Reiertsen and others, exploring what kind of urban living conditions might be suitable for the kittiwakes.
+They have now created several kittiwake hotels; a blend of a refugee camp and a sculpture park for kittiwakes.
+These have so far been placed in the park outside the Tromsø Centre for Contemporary Art and the Tromsø County Council building.
+The windowsills of both these buildings were previously home to a huge number of refugee kittiwakes.
+The project has so far been a success, with a steady number of birds finding new and secure homes on artificial cliffs outside the art gallery.

-The Conference of the Birds has followed this transdisciplinary process with great interest, where artists, architects and the municipality has worked together to find creative and good solutions to the urban kittiwake refugees.
-We were particularly excited about how this process has taken shape and how the conflict has changed during the project, both in the way that the media is now more inclined to see the wider perspectives (including the bird perspective) which has led to a change in the public perception.
-This is yet another example of how art can move the mind and awaken knowledge, joy, empathy and awareness of our birds in an engaging and thought-provoking way.
-Rooted in research, this can expand perspectives and elevate conflicts into new and more empathetic spaces of opportunity.
+The Conference of the Birds has followed this transdisciplinary process with great interest, where artists, architects and the municipality has worked together to find creative and good solutions for the urban kittiwake refugees.
+We were particularly excited about how this process has evolved and how the conflict has shifted during the project.
+Notably, the media is now more inclined to consider broader perspectives, including the bird’s perspective, which has led to a change in public perception.
+This is yet another example of how art can move minds and awaken knowledge, joy, empathy, and awareness of our birds in an engaging and thought-provoking way.
+Rooted in research, such work can expand perspectives and transform conflicts into new, more empathetic spaces of opportunity.

-In August 2023 The Conference of the Birds initiated the symposium Can Birds and Humans be Friends? during the exhibition I Love Seagulls! at the Tromsø Centre for Contemporary Art.
-Our intention was to provide an insight into the interdisciplinary work with the kittiwakes in Tromsø, and bring the conflict into a larger bird perspective conveyed through the artists and researchers involved.
-We wanted to focus on the more-than-human context and elevate the dialogue from the conflict-filled and problem-based to more philosophical, aesthetic and practical aspects.
-We invited artists, architects and researchers to present their work with the kittiwakes and to engage in dialogue with the public.
+In August 2023, The Conference of the Birds initiated the symposium Can Birds and Humans Be Friends? during the exhibition I Love Seagulls! at the Tromsø Centre for Contemporary Art.
+Our intention was to provide insight into the interdisciplinary work with the kittiwakes in Tromsø and to present the conflict within a broader bird perspective, conveyed through the artists and researchers involved.
+We sought to shift the dialogue from conflict-driven and problem-based discussions to more philosophical, aesthetic, and practical considerations.
+We invited artists, architects, and researchers to present their work with the kittiwakes and engage in dialogue with the public.
+You can read more about the symposium and see the different talks in the posts below.

 Here is the jamsession between David Rothenberg and the kittiwakes, Kitty wee wee.